meiyi1986/vuw-ecco/content/authors/yfyang/_index.md

   - Grad Students
 ---

-Joao Guilherme Cavalcanti Costa is supervised by A/Prof. Yi Mei (Primary supervisor) and Prof. Mengjie Zhang.
+Yifan Yang is supervised by Dr. Aaron Chen (Primary supervisor), A/Prof. Hui Ma and Prof. Mengjie Zhang.